MercuryPay/dsiPDCXListener.CSharp/README.md

 This repository demonstrates how a cloud based Software as a Service (SaaS) POS application can be designed to interact with locally installed peripherals using components supplied by Datacap System, Inc.  Two key attributes facilitate this SaaS model:

-* Datacap Systems' dsiPDCXListener&trade; provides the ability to send http commands that drive peripheral devices.
+* Datacap Systems' dsiPDCXListener&trade; or the IPTran LT&trade; Mobile provide the ability to send http commands that drive peripheral devices.
-* JavaScript that makes the http calls to the dsiPDCXListener&trade; from the client's web browser.
+* JavaScript that makes the http calls to the dsiPDCXListener&trade; or the IPTran LT&trade; Mobile from the client's web browser.

 ##Prerequisites

 Please contact your Developer Integrations Analyst for any questions about the below prerequisites.
 Details are also outlined in our integration guide.

-* dsiPDCXListener&trade; installed and running
+* dsiPDCXListener&trade; installed and running or...
-* IPTran LT&trade; Mobile -- this is a hardware device to which hardware peripherals are attached.
+* IPTran LT&trade; Mobile -- this is a hardware device to which hardware peripherals are attached or...
 * PaymentsDrawer&trade; Bundle -- a cash drawer, receipt printer, and peripheral device with the IPTran LT&trade; Mobile mounted inside of the cash drawer.

-The code will also work with the dsiPDCXListener&trade; and a hardware device attached directly to the computer so if you do not have the IPTran LT&trade; Mobile and other hardware devices (cash drawer, receipt printer, etc.) you will still be able to see the functionality.
+The code will also work with the dsiPDCXListener&trade; and a hardware device attached directly to the computer so if you do not have the IPTran LT&trade; Mobile and other hardware devices (cash drawer, receipt printer, etc.) you will still be able to test the functionality.

 ##Example Site